DEVOTIONALS

 “How does your right knee feel?”

-“Think about your right knee”.
+“Then think about your right knee”

-decision to make, don’t think about the bad decisions you have made
+decision to make, we shouldn’t think about the bad decisions we have

 Pray,